IBM/charts/stable/ibm-was-vm-quickstarter/README.md

 For information about creating persistent volumes by using the user interface, see [Creating a PersistentVolume](https://www.ibm.com/support/knowledgecenter/SSBS6K_2.1.0.3/manage_cluster/create_volume.html) in the IBM Cloud Private documentation.
 Use the corresponding values from the YAML example

+## Resources Required

+For a detailed list of required system resources such as CPU, memory, and disk space, see [WAS VM Quickstarter Prerequisites](http://ibm.biz/WASQuickstarterPrerequisites#operational-prerequisites).

 ## Installing the Chart

 To install the chart with the release name `my-release`: